openvinotoolkit/model_server/demos/face_blur/python/README.md

 ## Prepare workspace to run the demo

-To successfully delpoy face blur pipeline you need to have a workspace that contains:
+To successfully deploy face blur pipeline you need to have a workspace that contains:
 - [face-detection-retail-0004](https://github.com/openvinotoolkit/open_model_zoo/blob/2022.1.0/models/intel/face-detection-retail-0004/README.md)
 - Custom node for image blurring
 - Configuration file